 Recycle with Michael is an innovative scheme that raises money and makes recycling fun.

 Donating to our shops and buying our goods helps you save money, and us save lives.

-From sorting to window dressing, find your place in one of our friendly charity shop teams across the UK.
+From sorting to window dressing, find your place in one of our friendly charity shop by volunteering today.